sam-grant/osiris-chat/README.md

-# Local AI interface with web search
+# A simple web interface for local AI models

-A simple template for a web-based chat interface for local open source Ollama models.
+A simple web-based chat interface for local Ollama models.

 This is a fun way to interact with LLMs privately on your local network!

+It's relatively straightforward to go from here: you could customise the appearance, add a Python backend for API calls, or incorporate RAG for document searches!

 ## Demo